100000000x/website/_posts/2020-10-30-docker-compose-django-react-nginx-let-s-encrypt.md

 #### Start EC2 instance

 First thing is to start EC2 instance.
 I'm using `t2.micro` instance (cant use `t2.nano` because of too low memory to build containers).
-Please launch new EC2 instance.
+Please launch a new EC2 instance.
 I'm using `Ubuntu Server 18.04 LTS` as the image (the last image in the screenshot below):

 [![AWS Instance type](aws_instance_type.png){:.image-border}](aws_instance_type.png)